Imagine you are running a successful antique store.

 Think of lead scoring like an ombre, only in numbers.

-You assign points to your leads based on their behavior, common factor, and personal information.
+You assign points to your leads based on their behavior, common factors, and personal information.
 Once you recognize strong leads, you can pass the SQL on to the Sales department and filter out the low-chance leads.

 Sounds easy, I know, but to create an accurate score every minute detail should be considered.